- See all features

 A DOZEN GOOD REASONS TO LIKE RIVERSIDE COTTAGE

 1. A home away from home!
 The cottage consists of a huge front verandah, an imposing entrance hall, a queen bedroom (with electric blanket), a second double bedroom, a third twin single bedroom, a large country kitchen, a lounge room, a small separate dining room, a bathroom and a self contained laundry.
-There is also an additional roomy 'granny flat' bedroom outside the house that contains a single bed and a comfortable convertible settee.

 2. The colonial architecture of this 125+ year old house is really interesting.
 It is a high pitched brick cottage with verandahs at front and back, massively thick internal walls, polished jarrah floorboards and quaint wood plank ceilings that are almost 4 meters high.